 - In some cases, child protection services might need to be involved.
-This might be when women refuse to get help and struggle to care for their baby and older children or if children are exposed to a mother’s unstable mental health, drugs or alcohol.
+This might be when women refuse to get help and struggle to care for their baby and older children or if children are exposed to a mother’s unstable mental health, or alcohol and other drugs.
 The wellbeing of the baby and older children is very important.
-In this situation, child protection would try to ensure that the woman accesses services that will help her recover and help the family stay together.
+In this situation, child protection would try to ensure that the woman gets services that will help her recover and help the family stay together.

 Encouraging a woman to talk about her feelings

 Start by acknowledging the difficulty of the situation.
 Make it OK for the woman to talk about her difficult feelings.
 You can do this by identifying the challenges of motherhood for women in general and the challenges specific to this woman’s situation.
 You could say something like, ‘Adjusting to being a mother is one of the largest changes women ever make, yet we often don’t speak about how difficult it can be’.

 You might feel that she’s not listening to your attempts to support her.
 Let her know that you understand her feelings are real to her, no matter how bad or unreasonable they sound.
 Try to avoid telling her how she should feel.
 Be positive about even the little things she’s doing well.
 You could say something like, ‘You’re dealing with a lot (for example, lack of sleep, little support, and being away from your family).
 Anyone in your situation would find it tough’.
 Or ‘You are doing a really good job’.